ondemandenv/.github/profile/README.md

    1) developers can compare different versions of code/config by comparing different deployed actual running environments.
    2) developers can experiment discover and learn.
    3) multiple environments to run more tests in different scenarios in parallel.
-6) Automation, event driven and plan/simulation
+6) On demand environment,
+   1) By git branching/tagging which event driving automation to create/destroy new version of code/environment.
+   2) Show version and environment status with github statuses.
+8) Monitoring and simulation:
    1) Dynamically generating DAG of dependency
    2) Dynamically generating deployment plans(phase/stages) based on DAG of dependency
    3) Configurable manual verification/approval based on IAM